ycheng2021/Note-Taker/README.md

 None

 ## Usage
-User need to navigate to ___ in order to use Note Taker.
+User need to navigate to link in order to use Note Taker.

 ## Contributing
 There are no contributing guidelines